 The Metroidvania-style gameplay fits perfectly with Batman’s inventory, too, and the setting gave the perfect excuse to bring in a range of iconic villains.
 Who can forget the first time they encountered The Scarecrow?
-The fact that Rocksteady cast many actors from Batman: The Animated Series, and hired veteran comics writer Paul Dini, are just the icing on an astoundingly delicious and multi-layered cake.
+The fact that Rocksteady cast many actors from Batman: The Animated Series and hired veteran comics writer Paul Dini is just the icing on an astoundingly delicious and multi-layered cake.
 A bat cake?
 Battenberg?
 Whatever.

-A big part of what makes Arkham Asylum brilliant is the beautiful rhythm of the combat, which every single third-person action-adventure has to rip-off now – such as Marvel’s Spider-Man.
-Other action games may be bigger, but little else is better than the first Arkham game.
+A big part of what makes Arkham Asylum brilliant is the beautiful rhythm of the combat, which every third-person action-adventure has to rip off now – such as Marvel’s Spider-Man.
+Other action-adventure games may be bigger, but little else is better than the first Arkham game.

 Middle-Earth: Shadow of Mordor

-The Nemesis system Monolith introduced with its Lord of the Rings prequel allowed orcs to bear grudges and even become a mortal enemy.
-If one of them kills you (even a random grunt) they’ll make a name for themselves and be a far tougher threat the second time around.
+The Nemesis system Monolith introduced with its Lord of the Rings prequel allowed orcs to bear grudges and even become mortal enemies.
+If any enemy kills you, even a random grunt, they’ll make a name for themselves and be a far tougher threat the second time.

-Shadow of Mordor is a mix of Assassin’s Creed’s exploration and climbing with Batman’s stealth and combat, and it work perfectly.
-Then, halfway through, the game suddenly introduces the ability to recruit orcs so you can create your own army, making it feel like a completely different, and fantastic, game.
+Shadow of Mordor is a mix of Assassin’s Creed’s exploration and climbing with Batman’s stealth and combat, and it works perfectly.
+Then, halfway through, the game suddenly introduces the ability to recruit orcs so you can create your army, making it feel like a completely different and fantastic game.

-Those are the most epic action-packed adventures you can find on PC.
-We hope you didn’t break too many priceless historical artifacts on the way here, or sent numerous archaeologists to their doom.
+Those are the best action-adventure games you can find on PC.
+We hope you didn’t break too many priceless historical artifacts on the way here.
 Still, if you did, we hope you had fun doing so.
-However, if you like your adventures with a little less action, check out the best adventure games on PC instead.
+However, if you like your adventures with less action, check out the best adventure games on PC or the best idle and clicker games on PC instead.
 They’re a little less perilous.